ANTH 2036 - Anthropology of Violence and Crime

 Learning Activities Summary

-Weekly Topics Anthropology of Violence Anthropology of Crime Crime, Gangs & Violence Violence, Crime & the State Genocide & Massacres Warfare & Geopolitics Structural Violence Gendered & Sexual Violence Hate Crimes & Violence Trafficking & Bioviolence Remembering Violence & Transitional Justice Consultations for Essay
+Weekly Topics Week Introduction to Anthropology of Violence & Crime Week Crime, Criminals & Criminalisation Week Gangs & Organised Crime Week Violence & the State Week War & Global Conflict Week Collective Memories & Memorials Week Structural & Gendered/ Sexual Violence Week Race, Religion & Hate Crimes Week Bioviolence & Organ Trafficking Week Violence & Transitional Justice Week Consultations for Essay

-Specific Course RequirementsStudents are required to participate in a seminar (online or face-to-face) each week.
-Participation in these on a weekly basis is a primary requirement of this course.
-Each student must participate in a minimum number of EIGHT seminars out of a total of ELEVEN seminars.
-Students who do not attend the minimum number of seminars, without just cause and/or medical/counselling certification, will receive 0% for the participation mark.
+Specific Course RequirementsStudents are required to attend a two-hour workshop each week.
+Attendance at and participation in these on a weekly basis is a primary requirement of this course.
+Each student is required to attend a minimum number of EIGHT workshops out of a total of TEN workshops.
+Students who do not attend the minimum number of workshops, without just cause and/or medical/counselling certification, will receive 0% for the workshop participation mark.

-Small Group Discovery ExperienceTakes place in all weeks of the course, through group analysis of contemporary documentary film component, readings and lecture material
+Small Group Discovery ExperienceTakes place in all weeks of the course, through group conflict analysis of contemporary documentary film component

 The University's policy on Assessment for Coursework Programs is based on the following four principles: